drvinceknight/pfm/book/building-tools/07-testing/tutorial/main.md

 In the directory that contains `absorption.py` we will now create a new Python script called: `test_absorption.py`.

-We will write some functions in there to validate each of the functions in `absorption.py`:
+Write the following functions to test each of the functions in `absorption.py`:

 ```py